jeromy-vandusen-obs/jenkins/README.md

 * ROOT_URL - The root URL for this Jenkins instance (default: http://jenkins:8080/).
 * JENKINS_USER - The name of the administrator user to be created (default: administrator).
 * JENKINS_PASS - The password for the administrator user to be created (default: administrator).
-* GENERATE_SEED_JOB - Whether or not a seed job should be generated (default: true).
+* GENERATE_SEED_JOB - Whether or not a seed job should be generated (default: false).
-* SEED_JOB_NAME The name of the seed job to be created (default: seed).
+* SEED_JOB_NAME - The name of the seed job to be created.
-* SEED_JOB_GIT_URL The URL of the Git repository containing the seed job script (default: https://github.com/example/seed).
+* SEED_JOB_GIT_URL - The URL of the Git repository containing the seed job script.
+* CONFIGURE_GLOBAL_LIB - Whether or not to configure global shared libraries (default: false)
+* GLOBAL_LIB_NAME - The name of the global shared library to configure.
+For multiple libraries, separate by commas.
+* GLOBAL_LIB_GIT_URL - The URL of the Git repository containing the global shared library.
+For multiple libraries, separate by commas.

 ## Seed Job